incessantmeraki/rand-perm/README.md

 ### API

 #### `rand-perm(n)`
-returns an array with elements from 0 to n shuffled
+returns an array with elements from 0 to n-1 in a random way

 ## License

 MIT